operator-playground-io/etcd-operator/cover.md

 **etcd Architectural Flow**

-To create etcd-cluster instance user need to install olm and deploy etcd operator on kubernetes. etcd-cluster gets created when we apply custom resource definition on operator.
+Etcd-cluster gets created when we apply custom resource definition on operator.
 User can now create users for etcd-cluster and external application can access etcd-cluster by providing credentials.

 ![](_images/etcd_arch.png)